Running key cipher: Example

 The message is then sent as "JCVSR LQNPS".
-However, unlike a Vigenère cipher, if the message is extended, the key is not repeated; the key text itself (the text from the The C Programming Language) is used as the key and can be extended for any arbitrary length.
+However, unlike a Vigenère cipher, if the message is extended, the key is not repeated; the key text itself (the text from The C Programming Language) is used as the key and can be extended for any arbitrary length.
 If the message is extended, such as, "Flee at once.
 We are discovered", then the running key continues as before: